denoland/denobyexample/README.md

 - Each example should be a self-contained unit, and should depend on no dependencies other than Deno builtins and the standard library (exceptions can be made)
-- Each example should be runnable without addional dependencies on all systems (exceptions can be made for platform specific functionality)
+- Each example should be runnable without additional dependencies on all systems (exceptions can be made for platform specific functionality)
 - Examples should be introduce at most one (or in exceptional cases two or three) concepts in Deno / Web APIs.
 Existing concepts should be linked to.